Tax

 As long as there are enough assets in the SSAS pension fund

-to provide the member with an annuity between the age of 70
+to provide the member with an income between the age of 70

-and 75, the SSAS can continue to invest in commercial property.
+and 75 of an equivalent pension annuity, the SSAS can continue to invest in commercial property.

 However, loans and borrowing will be restricted by deducting